kylemccann/google-fusion-plugins/README.md

 # Usage

-The Watson plugins currently consist of 2 query pipeline stages: Speech To text and Query Classification.
-To use them, add the stages to an existing Query Pipeline and fill in the appropriate parameters.
+This plugin currently consist of 1 query pipeline stages: Speech To text.
+To use it, add the stage to an existing Query Pipeline and fill in the appropriate parameters.
 See below for more details.